 In addition to needs that arise in the planning and action phases, teams have 4 interpersonal needs:

 - Motivation-building — Do team members have a sense of personal accountability for performance?
 Is the team cohesive and motivated?

 - Psychological safety — Is there a sense of trust on the team?
 Are team members able to speak their minds, knowing they will be respected and listened to?

 - Emotion management — How does the team handle emotions?
 Setbacks, frustration, and even overconfidence can cause an emotional strain among team members.

 - Conflict management — Do differences of opinion prevent the team from meeting its goals?
 Does the team allow healthy debate while avoiding personal attacks or acrimony?

 When a team is underperforming, faltering, or flat-out failing, look carefully at what’s missing.
 What behaviors are required to meet team needs?
 Whether your team is in planning or action mode, understanding these sets of needs — interpersonal included — will help you know how to gather the resources you need to get the job done.

-CCL’s Team Performance work combines research with real-world experience to help team leaders, intact teams, and senior leadership teams maximize performance and achieve results.
-Learn to zero in on specific team needs by participating in CCL’s Leading Teams for Impact program.
+Our Team Performance work combines research with real-world experience to help team leaders, intact teams, and senior leadership teams maximize performance and achieve results.
+Learn to zero in on specific team needs with our Leading Teams for Impact program.